 The shape and size of different handlebars are covered on the page about Handlebars, Aerobars & Gloves.
 Handlebar reach is the distance from the saddle to the handlebar.
 This should be set so that the rider’s hands naturally rest on the brake lever hoods when using a drop handlebar.

-Height and reach of handlebars can also be adjusted using the stem. the If you find that when riding you tend to grab the bend of the bar just behind the hoods then maybe you’d be better off with a shorter stem to bring the bars closer.
+If you find that when riding you tend to grab the bend of the bar just behind the brake hoods then maybe you’d be better off with a shorter stem to bring the bars closer.
 If you tend to rest your hands on the raised, top part of the brake hoods instead of in the dip/valley-shaped section of the hoods then you might consider trying a longer stem.
 It’s not advisable to move the saddle fore and aft (i.e., change the setback) to alter bar reach because setback should be set based on other considerations (see the Saddle Height & Setback section above).
 If you bought your bike from a local bike shop then they should allow you to test a stem size on a new bike and change it if needed for no extra cost.

 GCN explain some of the factors that determine handlebar reach in this video, which also includes information about saddle position: